Monika-81/padel-pals/README.md

 - people of all age groups but mostly adults
 - people that enjoy playing padel
-- people that are qurious about the sport
+- people that are curious about the sport
 - people who like to discuss and learn more about padel
-- people that like to fin new friends to play padel with
+- people that like to find new friends to play padel with

 What the user will be looking for:

-- An interactive forum website, where a verified user can leave post and comment
+- An interactive forum website, where a verified user can leave posts and comments
 - A website with information that can be read, even if you are not logged in
 - The ability to make a personal user account to access all the content of the site
-- The ability to post, comment and like post
+- The ability to post, comment and like posts
-- The ability to find other users that like to play padel a certain time
+- The ability to find other users that like to play padel at a certain time

 [Back to top](#padel-pals)